yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 GPIO 5 - definitely right next to the "RA10" label:

 [http://www.ethernal.org/wrt54g/pics/gpio5.jpg]

+=== Installing on a wrt54g version 4 and wrt54gl ===

+Almost the same as for version 3, except GPIO 5 seems to be missing from the board, so use GPIO 2 instead and edit the driver accordingly.
+Here is more [http://support.warwick.net/~ryan/wrt54g-v4/v4_sd_done.html version 4 info] someone has made available, including pictures and modified driver source and binary.

 === Porting to other platforms ===
 *almost done being written